ikbajpai/Analysis-of-Stationery-Sales/README.md

 ## Contact

-For questions or inquiries about this project, please contact [Kanishk Bajpai](ikbajpai).
+For questions or inquiries about this project, please contact [kbajpai2001@gmail.com]().